Concept for - Financial protection for unmarried couples with children

 Cohabiting couples

-Can the mum make a claim
+Can parent B make a claim

 These types of applications are complex and there is no “one size fits all” approach.
-Each application must be assessed on a case by case basis with careful consideration being given to the merits of pursuing it.
+Each application must be assessed on a case-by-case basis with careful consideration being given to the merits of pursuing it.
 Court proceedings can often be long and expensive due to the complex nature of these areas of law.

 Fortunately some couples are able to reach an amicable agreement following a relationship breakdown but for many, communication breaks down and they are unable to have any productive discussions with one another.
 Whether your relationship breakdown is amicable or not, seeking tailored legal advice at an early stage can save time, costs and ensure a swift and fair resolution can be sought from the remedies open to you.